-Having probation revoked or the prospect of losing many of your freedoms can be a frightening prospect.
+Having a probation violation or the prospect of losing many of your freedoms can be a frightening prospect.
 You must have someone ready to come to your defense.
 Leave nothing to chance—call our Scottsdale criminal defense lawyer now!
 We serve clients in Chandler, Mesa, Gilbert, Glendale, Tempe, Phoenix, and the surrounding areas.

 A.R.S.
 13-901 contains the laws regarding probation and violations, and only certain types may be eligible for probation.
 The outcome of each case will be relative to the particulars of that case as well.